Walking

 Fen Rivers Way

-If it’s the Fens that fascinate, then why not follow the Fen Rivers Way from Cambridge up to Ely where this walk merges with the Ouse Valley Way and continues to King Lynn.
-Norfolk Council have provided this information
+If it’s the Fens that fascinate you most, then why not follow the Fen Rivers Way from Cambridge up to Ely where this walk merges with the Ouse Valley Way and continues to King Lynn.
+Norfolk Council have provided this information.

 Bernwood Jubilee Way

-Following part of the Bernwood Jubilee Way provides an interesting alternative by following the path of the Padbury Brook (Twins) which feeds into the Great Ouse.
-Buckinghamshire Council have produced a set of downloadable walking routes
+Following the Bernwood Jubilee Way provides an interesting alternative starting point to the Ouse Valley Way.
+This follows the course of Padbury Brook (the Twins) and feeds into the Great Ouse.
+Buckinghamshire Council have produced a set of downloadable walking routes.

 John Bunyan Trail

 Progress through the Slough of Despond in the footsteps of John Bunyan.
-The Wildlife Trust have produced a donloadable trail booklet
+The Wildlife Trust have produced a downloadable trail booklet.

 Rothschild Way

-Rothschild Way is a fenland footpath commemorating the conservation work of Charles Rothschild.
-The route is undertaken by a number of people annually in June through the Rothschild Way Challenge event which raises funds for work on the Great Fen. more infomation
+The Rothschild Way is a fenland footpath commemorating the conservation work of Charles Rothschild.
+The route is undertaken by a number of people annually in June through the Rothschild Way Challenge event which raises funds for work on the Great Fen.

 King Charles III England Coastal Path

-If Kings Lynn is too far from the Wash for you then why not continue to walking up to Hunstanton on the King Charles III England Coastal Path
+If you’ve finished the Ouse Valley Way and want to see the sea, why not continue walking up to Hunstanton on the King Charles III England Coastal Path.

 Other Walks